aredn/documentation/arednGettingStarted/advanced_config.rst

 Above the settings table there are links that allow you to view the node help file, reboot the node, or reset the node to a firstboot or "NOCALL" configuration.
 You can edit or select a setting and then click the *Save Setting* button at the right side of the row to implement the change.
 You may also reset an item to default values by clicking the *Set to Default* button.
 Each row has hover help which can be displayed by hovering your cursor over the question mark icon at the left side of each row.

 Link Quality Manager (LQM) Settings
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. image:: _images/advConfig-lqm.png
+  :alt: Advanced Configuration - Link Quality Manager
+  :align: center

-  The first group of LQM settings was described above under the **Mesh RF Column**, but additional LQM settings are also available here in the **Advanced Configuration** section.
+The basic LQM settings were described above under the **Mesh RF Column**, but additional LQM settings are also available here in the **Advanced Configuration** section.

 Enable
   Enable or disable the LQM feature in its entirety.

 SNR Margin
   The margin above the *Minimum SNR* that must be detected in order for a node to be returned to the active list based on signal level.
 The default value is 1 dB.

 Minimum Distance
   The minimum distance (in meters) that must exist between nodes in order for a link to be considered for activation.
 The default value is 0 meters.
 This value can be increased if you do not want your node to pass traffic with nearby nodes, for example at a tower site with collocated backbone nodes designed to link only with other distant nodes.

 Auto Distance
   The distance (in meters) to use when the actual distance between nodes cannot be calculated from their GPS coordinates.
 The default value is zero, which causes the node to treat nodes as being collocated.

 Quality Margin
   The margin above the *Minimum Quality* that must be detected in order for a node to be returned to the active list based on quality.
 The default value is 1 percent.

 Ping Penalty
   The Link Quality penalty that is imposed on calculations if a remote node does not respond to a ping request.
 The default value is 5 percent.
 This setting may be helpful for cases when a link would otherwise be marked *active* but the remote node is currently unreachable on the network.

 User Blocked Nodes
   A comma-separated list of MAC addresses which you desire to block from your neighbors list.
 This feature allows you to "blacklist" specific nodes.
 RF nodes are blocked by their Wifi MAC address, while DtD nodes are blocked by their LAN MAC address.
 MAC addresses are typically entered as uppercase characters with the hex pairs separated by colons.

 User Allowed Nodes
   A comma-separated list of MAC addresses which you always want to allow.
 This feature allows you to "whitelist" specific nodes.
 RF nodes are allowed by their Wifi MAC address, while DtD nodes are allowed by their LAN MAC address.
 MAC addresses are typically entered as uppercase characters with the hex pairs separated by colons.

+WAN Settings
+^^^^^^^^^^^^

-.. image:: _images/advConfig-lqm.png
+.. image:: _images/advConfig-wan.png
-  :alt: Advanced Configuration - Link Quality Manager
+  :alt: Advanced Configuration - WAN Settings
   :align: center

-|

-WAN Settings
 Several WAN access settings can be adjusted in this section.
 It is recommended that these settings be left at their default values, but specific use cases may require you to change them.

-  Allow MESH nodes to use my WAN
+Allow MESH nodes to use my WAN *aredn.@wan[0].olsrd_gw*
-    *aredn.@wan[0].olsrd_gw*

   The default value is ``OFF`` and it is recommended that you use this default unless there is a special reason to enable it.
 Setting the value to ``ON`` will allow this node to route traffic from its MESH RF interface to/from your WAN interface.
 Since the WAN interface typically provides a gateway to the Internet, it is not desirable to route Internet traffic over your Mesh RF interface.
 AREDN |trade| is an FCC Part 97 amateur radio network, so be sure that any traffic which will be sent over the radio complies with FCC Part 97 rules.
 If you want local devices to have wireless Internet access, consider using an FCC Part 15 access point instead of your node's WAN gateway.

-  Allow my LAN devices to access my WAN
+Allow my LAN devices to access my WAN *aredn.@wan[0].lan_dhcp_route*
-    *aredn.@wan[0].lan_dhcp_route*

   The default value is ``ON`` which allows your LAN-connected devices to access your node's WAN network.
 Setting this value to ``OFF`` will prevent LAN devices from accessing the WAN, which means that your LAN hosts will not be able to reach the Internet even if your node has Internet access via its WAN.
 You may need to disable WAN access if your device needs to be connected to two networks at once, such as an Ethernet connection to your node as well as a WiFi connection to a local served agency network.

-  Provide my LAN devices with a default route
+Provide my LAN devices with a default route *aredn.@wan[0].lan_dhcp_defaultroute*
-    *aredn.@wan[0].lan_dhcp_defaultroute*

   Your node's DHCP server provides routes to LAN devices so they can access its available networks.
 A default route is required for WAN access, and that is provided automatically if "Allow my LAN devices to access my WAN" is ``ON`` as discussed above.
 However, some LAN devices (such as certain IP cameras) may not support DHCP option 121 and will require a default route in order to access the mesh network.
 Setting this value to ``ON`` will provide a default route to those devices.
 If a LAN device is connected to two networks at once, such as an Ethernet connection to your node as well as a WiFi connection to a local served agency network, care should be taken to understand how the device will deal with default routes to more than one network.

 WAN VLAN Id
   *aredn.wan.vlanid*

   .. important:: This feature only applies to node hardware which requires a VLAN tag for the WAN interface.
 It will not appear on hardware where the Ethernet ports are on a switch chip, since changing the default VLAN number is not supported on those devices at the present time.
 It will appear as a ``blank`` field on devices that have a dedicated WAN port and therefore do not need a VLAN tag for their WAN interface.

   If you have node hardware that uses a VLAN tag for the WAN interface, then the default WAN VLAN identifier is ``1``.
 In some cases this default VLAN may be in use already or may be reserved by other equipment on your network.
 This field allows you to change the VLAN number being used on your node's WAN interface.

   .. warning:: If you plan to change this setting, do not use single digit identifiers or any number larger than can be supported by your network equipment.
 Different types of network equipment can support various numbers of VLANS, but the maximum number is limited by the `802.1Q standard <https://en.wikipedia.org/wiki/IEEE_802.1Q#Frame_format>`_ to no more than 4094.

+PoE and USB Power Passthrough
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. image:: _images/advConfig-wan.png
+.. image:: _images/advConfig-passthrough.png
-  :alt: Advanced Configuration - WAN Settings
+  :alt: Advanced Configuration - passthrough
   :align: center

-|

-PoE and USB Power Passthrough
 These rows will only appear in the table if you have node hardware which supports PoE or USB power passthrough.
 One example is the *Mikrotik hAP ac lite* which provides one USB-A power jack, as well as PoE power passthrough on Ethernet port 5.
 You are allowed to enable or disable power passthrough on nodes with ports that support this feature.
 Move the slider to **ON** and click *Save Setting* to enable power passthrough.

-.. image:: _images/advConfig-passthrough.png
-  :alt: Advanced Configuration - passthrough
-  :align: center

-|

 Tunnel Options
-  Tunnel Server *maxclients* and Tunnel Client *maxservers*
-    These rows will appear in the table only if the AREDN |trade| tunneling package is installed on your node.
-By default a node is allowed to host up to 10 clients in its *Tunnel Server* display and connect with up to 10 servers in its *Tunnel Client* display.
-The *maxclients* and *maxservers* settings provide a method for adjusting the defaults.

-    .. important:: If you plan to change these settings, review **Changing Tunnel Max Settings** in the **How-To Guide** section.

-    Use caution when increasing the *maxclients* or *maxservers* values.
-Enter only *zero* or positive integers up to a maximum value for the number of active connections your node hardware can handle, since each active tunnel connection consumes system resources that the node may need for normal operation.

-  Tunnel WAN Only Setting
-    This setting is enabled by default and it prevents tunnel traffic from being routed over the Mesh RF network.
-It limits tunnels to using the WAN interface, which is typically the intended route.
-If in your situation you need tunnel traffic to be routed over RF to a node with WAN access, then you can disable this setting to allow that traffic to pass.
+^^^^^^^^^^^^^^

 .. image:: _images/advConfig-maxTunValues.png
   :alt: Advanced Configuration - tunnel max values